lynntheophene/web/README.md

 This will start a local server to preview the production build.
 It will be available at http://localhost:3000.
 You can adjust the local URL in the `package.json` file if needed.
 # lynntheophene.com

+this work is mainly done by jestsee, i just tried copying it for learning purpose , you can find her work here : https://www.jestsee.com/